Find a DoctorPatient Portal

 Not sure what type of arch you have?
 Try the quick Wet Footprint Test below to find out.
 Once you know your arch shape, check out our guide to the best shoe types, injury-prevention tips, and podiatrist-recommended options.

-Not sure if you have flat feet, high arches, or a normal arch?
+Not sure what type of arch you have?
 Try this quick at-home test:

 1. Fill a shallow pan with water.